 1. ‘Marvel’s Avengers’

 One of the worst-kept secrets in gaming finally got let out of the bag: Kamala Khan aka Ms. Marvel saw her gameplay debut in 2020’s Marvel’s Avengers as the sixth playable hero.
 Everyone who saw the game’s reveal trailer at E3 2019 spotted the young hero, so her being a part of the game’s roster was a foregone conclusion.
-Not only is she an integral member of the game’s launch-day lineup next year, Ms. Marvel plays a huge part in the game’s plot.
+Not only is she an integral member of the game’s launch-day lineup next year, but Ms. Marvel also plays a huge part in the game’s plot.
 Khan’s signature shapeshifting melee attacks and healing factor were on full display in this gameplay trailer for Marvel’s Avengers.

 2. ‘Iron Man VR’